Libya: Geography

 Libya extends over 1759540 km2, making it the 16th-largest nation in the world by size.
 Libya is bounded to the north by the Mediterranean Sea, the northwest by Tunisia, the west by Algeria, the southwest by Niger, the south by Chad, the southeast by Sudan, and the east by Egypt, as well as maritime borders with Greece, Italy and Malta to the north.
 Libya lies between latitudes 19° and 34°N, and longitudes 9° and 26°E. Libya comprises three historical regions: Tripolitania, Fezzan, and Cyrenaica.

 At 1770 km, Libya's coastline is the longest of any African country bordering the Mediterranean.
 The portion of the Mediterranean Sea north of Libya is often called the Libyan Sea.
 The climate is mostly extremely dry and desertlike in nature.
 However, the northern regions enjoy a milder Mediterranean climate.

 Six ecoregions lie within Libya's borders: Saharan halophytics, Mediterranean dry woodlands and steppe, Mediterranean woodlands and forests, North Saharan steppe and woodlands, Tibesti-Jebel Uweinat montane xeric woodlands, and West Saharan montane xeric woodlands.

 Natural hazards come in the form of hot, dry, dust-laden sirocco (known in Libya as the gibli).
 This is a southern wind blowing from one to four days in spring and autumn.
 There are also dust storms and sandstorms.
 Oases can also be found scattered throughout Libya, the most important of which are Ghadames and Kufra.

 Libya is highly vulnerable to the effects of climate change and underprepared to deal with them.
 The effects of climate change in Libya, such as desertification, sea level rise, flooding, and irregular weather patterns are already noticeable and are expected to increase.
 These pose significant threats to Libya's agriculture, food and water security and economic development and sustainability.
+For example Storm Daniel in 2023 caused catastrophic flooding that not only resulted in thousands of deaths in Libya but also destroyed agricultural infrastructure and contaminated productive lands with debris and pollutants that will affect farming for years.

 Libya was a pioneer state in North Africa in species protection, with the creation in 1975 of the El Kouf protected area.
 The fall of Muammar Gaddafi's regime favoured intense poaching: "Before the fall of Gaddafi even hunting rifles were forbidden.
 But since 2011, poaching has been carried out with weapons of war and sophisticated vehicles in which one can find up to 200 gazelle heads killed by militiamen who hunt to pass the time.
 We are also witnessing the emergence of hunters with no connection to the tribes that traditionally practice hunting.
 They shoot everything they find, even during the breeding season.
 More than 500,000 birds are killed in this way each year, when protected areas have been seized by tribal chiefs who have appropriated them.
 The animals that used to live there have all disappeared, hunted when they are edible or released when they are not," explains zoologist Khaled Ettaieb.